Are There Prophets Today?

-Another source of false prophecy is a persons own heart.
-I think that there are two primary ways in which this happens.
+Another source of false prophecy is a person's own heart.
+There are two ways in which this happens.

 2) Unintentionally.
-Another way that this is done is that a person misinterprets their own thoughts (the voice of their own spirit) for the voice of God.
+Another way that this happens is when a person has been taught false doctrine regarding prophecy and, therefore, seeks to try to prophecy.
+They then misinterpret their own thoughts (the voice of their own spirit) for the voice of God.

 1) A prophet was someone who spoke for God.
 Their words were not their own, but the very words of God.

-2) A prophet in the Old Testament was the same as a prophet in the New Testament.
+2) A prophet in the Old Testament was the same as a prophet in the N.T..
 They both spoke for God and predicted the future.

 3) A prophet is one who prophesies, and one who prophesies is a prophet.
 Those who went around prophesying all the time were prophets.